-ESI were commissioned by York Potash Ltd to undertake a quantitative assessment of the impact on groundwater of the development of a proposed Potash Mine.
+ESI, now part of Stantec, were commissioned by York Potash Ltd to undertake a quantitative assessment of the impact on groundwater of the development of a proposed Potash Mine.

 Situated in the North York Moors National Park (NYMNP), the site also had Ugglebarnby and Sneaton Low Moor Special Areas of Conservation (SAC) to the west and south.
 Additionally, potentially impacted receptors included a number of spring features in the surrounding area associated with a shallow aquifer system.